 At this point, you’ll want your main referenced Texture to come in along with the main melody for the A section.
 Video game music sections are generally charted in 30-second intervals, which means that each section should be hitting around 30 seconds in length.

-This isn't a stone-cold rule, as there are plenty of examples that break it.
-Use this as an indicator of deploying/delaying your B section or add something to spice up your track to prevent it from getting too repetitive or too sporadic.
+This isn’t a hard rule, as there are plenty of examples against it.
+Use this as an indicator of deploying/delaying your B section or to spice up your A section.

 Section B’s Texture needs to enhance or contrast Section A’s Texture.
 The easiest way of doing this is using different chord progressions (anime chord anyone?), introducing new instruments/layers, or increasing the intensity of sections.
 This is partly why B sections tend to act as a chorus section in game music.